 If you’re moving around and doing a lot during your trip, you may need extra time to process what’s going on and to recharge your energy, so it is OK to take that for yourself.

-Allow yourself time to absorb, reflect – not just run around ticking things off a list, which may expend lots of energy.
-Seek out time and places where you can have your own experience, go at your own pace, to process what you’re seeing and feeling.
+Allow yourself time to absorb, and reflect – not just run around ticking things off a list, which may expend lots of energy.
+Seek out times and places where you can have your own experience, go at your own pace, to process what you’re seeing and feeling.

 For me, sitting in a café taking in the atmosphere of a place, or walking around observing the street life is as important to me as seeing all the sights (possibly more important), so I consider these kinds of activities core parts of travel, and I make time for them when I’m planning my activities.